Lundalogik/move-to-go/README.md

 ﻿# move-to-go

 ## What is move-to-go?
-move-to-go is a ruby-based import tool for [LIME Go](http://www.lime-go.com/).
+move-to-go is a ruby-based import tool for [Lime Go](http://www.lime-go.com/).
 It can take virtually any data source as input and generate a zip file that LIME Go likes.
-These files can then easily be imported to LIME Go by Lundalogik.
+These files can then easily be imported to Lime Go by Lundalogik.
 During an import an automatic matching against all base data will be performed.

-Organizations, Persons, Deals, Histories, Coworkers and Documents can be imported to LIME Go.
+Organizations, Persons, Deals, Histories, Coworkers and Documents can be imported to Lime Go.

 move-to-go is a [ruby gem](https://rubygems.org/gems/move-to-go).
 Install with